RWTHmediTEC/DistalFemoralUnifiedSagittalPlane/README.md

 # DistalFemoralUnifiedSagittalPlane
-An optimization algorithm for establishing a unified sagittal plane (USP) of the distal femur using 3D surface models.
+An optimization algorithm for establishing a unified sagittal plane (USP) of the distal femur using a 3D surface model.

 ## Reference
 Please cite the following papers:<br/>